Numerical evidence for marginal scaling at the integer quantum Hall transition: Network models

 The critical properties of the CC2, so far assumed to be in the IQHT universality class at all points along the critical line, are not known with great accuracy due to large localization lengths and the aforementioned uncertainty about the critical $(x_a,x_b)$.
 In Ref.~[\onlinecite{Lee-Chalker-PRB1994}], the authors settled for a modified model with an ad-hoc weakening of inter-layer scattering and reported $\nu=2.45$ from a study of quasi-1d Lyapunov exponents at a certain point on the critical line.
 No error bars were given.
 Our results for the CC2 with full interlayer scattering presented in Sec.~\ref{sec:nu_eff} are significantly different.

 All observables defined and computed in subsequent sections are based on the steady-state, four-terminal scattering matrix $S$ of large network models.
 Each terminal refers to the union of incoming and outgoing links along one of the four sides of a rectangular-shaped network.
-To numerically obtain $S$ for systems of linear size $L$ up to order $1000$ efficiently, we use an iterative patching approach, concatenating the scattering matrices of four rectangular subsystems with size $L \times aL$ into the scattering matrix of a single system of size $2L \times 2aL$, where $a$ is the aspect ratio.
+To numerically obtain $S$ for systems of linear size up to order $10^4$ efficiently, we use an iterative patching approach, concatenating the scattering matrices of four rectangular subsystems with size $L_x \times L_y$ into the scattering matrix of a single system of size $2L_x \times 2L_y$.
+We define

+as the aspect ratio.
 Note that unlike transfer matrix multiplication, the scattering matrix concatenation does not require further numerical stabilization.
 The main computational bottleneck limiting system sizes is the large memory required to store the iteratively obtained matrices $S$.
 A useful feature of this iterative approach is that systems of exponentially different sizes are generated in a single run.